cronosun/abin/README.md

 Many operations prevent allocation.
 There's a reference counted binary that can be cloned without allocating memory.
 Small binaries (up to 3 words minus one byte; 23 bytes on 64-bit platforms) can be stored in-line (on the stack).

+See [tests/no_alloc_guarantees.rs](tests/no_alloc_guarantees.rs) for operations that are guaranteed to be alloc-free.

 **Reference counted binary**

 There's a reference-counted binary that can be cloned without allocating memory.
-It can be constructed from a `Vec<u8` without allocating memory (as long as the vec has some capacity left).
+It can be constructed from a `Vec<u8>` without allocating memory (as long as the vec has some capacity left).
 It can be converted back to a `Vec<u8>` without allocating memory (as long as there are no more references to the binary).

 **Reference-counted binary: No indirection / from Vec**